 Dentsu Creative parts ways with ECD just as Kmart account comes into play

-Dentsu Creative ECD Sarah McGregor has parted ways with the business on mutual terms, meanwhile Kmart might be ending its on-again-off-again relationship with the agency as a creative pitch looms.
+Dentsu Creative ECD Sarah McGregor has parted ways with the business, meanwhile Kmart might be ending its on-again-off-again relationship with the agency as a creative pitch looms.

-UPDATE: Dentsu ANZ has commented on the sudden exit of another senior leader amidst its ranks, confirming that executive creative director Sarah McGregor is no longer with the business.
+Dentsu ANZ has responded to rumours of another senior exit amidst its ranks, confirming that executive creative director Sarah McGregor is no longer with the business.

 McGregor had been with Dentsu Creative since 2022 and was one of the first major hires made by Kirsty Muddle in her then-remit as chief creative officer.
 Muddle, now holding a group-wide role as CEO of product and practice, had previously crossed paths with McGregor during their time at indie creative shop Cummins & Partners.

-McGregor’s departure comes in close succession to news last week that Merkle president Kim Douglas had left the agency group just five months into the role over a code of conduct breach, perhaps signaling a crackdown on culture by the Japanese holding company.
+Separately, McGregor’s departure follows news last week that Merkle president Kim Douglas had left the agency group just five months into the role over a code of conduct breach.

 "As a business we require all employees to behave responsibly, respectfully and in compliance with our code of conduct which defines the way we behave and our expectations of our people.
 This helps ensure we build a positive and respectful business culture where everyone can thrive," a Dentsu spokesperson said of Douglas’ exit.